lindenb/jvarkit/docs/XContaminations.md

       [20171203] In tab-delimited mode, if output file is defined save the result every x seconds.
       Default: -1
+    -singleton, --singleton
+      [20171212] R. Redon's idea: we're not sure that the contamination comes from the watched pair..
+With this option, we're sure that there is only one HOM_VAR on the line.
+      Default: false
     -vf, --variant-filter
       A Java EXpression Language (JEXL) expressions to filter the variants from a VCF.
 Empty string will accept all variants.
 Expression returning